 A few ways to improve conversion rates are:

 - Better calls to action around the site (in context, top navigations, etc)

-- Convert them to a “lead” earlier via a lead magnet or similar so you now have their email and can turn them into a paying customer via low cost channels like email.
+- Convert them to a “lead” earlier via a lead magnet or similar so you now have their email and can turn them into paying customer via low-cost channels like email.

 - Improve your copy to better speak to your ideal customer and the problems they’re looking to solve.

 Depending on your business model, increasing the lifetime value or the percentage of returning customers will help CAC matter less.
 In fact, you’ll probably be able to pay more if you have to in order to acquire a customer because your economics will be better anyways.